-- 22 (1) Proxies may only validly be appointed by notice in writing (a "proxy notice") which - (a) states the name and address of the member appointing the proxy; - (b) identifies the person appointed to be that member's proxy and the general meeting in relation to which that person is appointed; - (c) is signed by or on behalf of the member appointing the proxy, or is authenticated in such manner as the directors may determine; and(d) is delivered to the charity in accordance with the articles and any - instructions contained in the notice of the general meeting to which they relate. - (2) The charity may require proxy notices to be delivered in a particular form, and may specify different forms for different purposes.
+(1) Proxies may only validly be appointed by notice in writing (a "proxy notice") which:(a) states the name and address of the member appointing the proxy;

+(b) identifies the person appointed to be that member's proxy and the general meeting in relation to which that person is appointed;

+(c) is signed by or on behalf of the member appointing the proxy, or is authenticated in such manner as the directors may determine, and

+(d) is delivered to the charity in accordance with the articles and any instructions contained in the notice of the general meeting to which they relate.

-- (3) Proxy notices may specify how the proxy appointed under them is to vote (or that the proxy is to abstain from voting) on one or more resolutions. - (4) Unless a proxy notice indicates otherwise, it must be treated as - (a) allowing the person appointed under it as a proxy discretion as to how to vote on any ancillary or procedural resolution put to the meeting; and - (b) appointing that person as a proxy in relation to any adjournment of the general meeting to which it relates as well as the meeting itself.
+- (2) The charity may require proxy notices to be delivered in a particular form, and may specify different forms for different purposes. - a.
+Whereas a Proxy is to be delivered in the forms of written communication, it can only be taken as valid as received by the Chair, Returning Officer, their nominee or at the stated receiver, no later than 48 hours prior to the stated meeting start time of the general meeting. - (3) Proxy notices may specify how the proxy appointed under them is to vote (or that the proxy is to abstain from voting) on one or more resolutions. - (4) Unless a proxy notice indicates otherwise, it must be treated as (a) allowing the person appointed under it as a proxy discretion as to how to vote on any ancillary or procedural resolution put to the meeting, and (b) appointing that person as a proxy in relation to any adjournment of the general meeting to which it relates as well as the meeting itself - (5) Proxy votes will be deemed invalid on the passing of any amendments of written or special resolutions via a vote of members attending the general meeting in person or remotely. - (6) The Chair will ensure that members who submit proxy votes are informed within 15 working days to the outcome of any written or special resolution if their proxy votes are made invalid due to amendments of any written or special resolution.